Inazuma (Genshin Impact)

-Inazuma (稻妻) is a fictional nation in the miHoYo video game Genshin Impact.
+Inazuma (/ˌi:n@ˈzu:ˌm@/, 稻妻 (Dàoqī)) is a fictional nation in the video game Genshin Impact, developed by miHoYo.
 The region officially opened to players on July 21, 2021, with the release of the game's version 2.0.
-Located southeast of the main continent of Teyvat, Inazuma is a multi-island nation based on Edo-period Japan and its culture.
+Located southeast of the main continent of Teyvat, Inazuma is a multi-island nation based on Edo Japan and its culture.
 The area's design, gameplay, and storyline have garnered considerable attention and commentary from reviewers.
 While the landscape and humanistic design have received positive reviews, some criticized Inazuma's puzzles and gameplay for being subpar.